Letronix624/super-pong/README.md

 Tools used:
 - Helix text editor for coding
 - GIMP for all textures
-- LMMS and Audacity for music
+- Qtractor and Audacity for music
 - Audacity for recording sounds

 This game is made in Rust using my own game engine.